KeniaD1/KeniaD1/README.md

 ### Hi there 👋
+I'm currently working to learn all the fundamentals of javascript to help me along my Software Devolpment journey.
+Being a first generation software engineer i want to bring more tech awarness to my community 🤎

 <!--
 **KeniaD1/KeniaD1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.